Bill Manser’s Net Worth, Compensation, & Settlement (2025)

 How much child support did Bill Manser pay?

-Bill had paid Elizabeth $30,072.17 in Child Support from 2003 to 2012.
-The child support was for his alleged son, Dylan Sehr.
+Bill paid Elizabeth $30,072.17 in child support from 2003 to 2012 for his alleged son, Dylan Sehr.

 What happened to Bill Manser in Paternity Court?

-8 thoughts on “Bill Manser’s Net Worth, Compensation, & Settlement (2024)”
+8 thoughts on “Bill Manser’s Net Worth, Compensation, & Settlement (2025)”

 1. Ms. Sehr committed fraud in submitting her fraudulent DNA test to the court.
 Then admitted on television that she knew who the real father was “and talks to to him still”.
 The revealed the conniving Ms. Sehr went through to have an innocent man put in prison and forced to pay child support for a child she knew all along was not his.